annnynn/ntf-card/README.md

 # Built NFT preview card component

 #overview
-- in this challange i created ntf-card with responsive design, i used dekstop-first technique.
+- in this challange i created ntf-card with responsive design, only for mobile and dekstop resolution and in this case, i used dekstop-first technique.

 #my-process
 - this project was not really hard, it took me 2 day to finish it. there was moment when i was founding solution on my own, without searching and this fact makes me happy.
 I enjoy with it.